markrad/Azure-Embedded-IoT-C-Sample/README.md

 - Send Telemetry to the IoT hub
 - Receive C2D messages from the IoT hub (but just prints them out)
 - Receive and action two device methods :- interval and kill
+- Reconnection logic

 ## Not Implemented
 - No support for device twins
-- Reconnection logic is missing
-- Error handling probably leaves something to be desired
+- Error handling probably leaves something to be desired (but is getting better)

 ## Components
 I avoided using components that have been used in provided samples.
 I wanted to make this an alternative to those samples in order to gain an appreciation about what it takes to build one of these applications.
 I choose to use: